EmergentProperly/Volca-Sync-Divider/README.md

 DISCLAIMER:
 1) Due to the quirkiness of individual Volcas, your mileage may vary.
 2) Although this project is mostly harmless, it needs to be mentioned: you do this at your own risk.
 I am not responsible for any damage you do to yourself or your Volcas.
-But do have fun, eh!